Skip to content

 Tiffany Kairos

-I’m Tiffany Kairos and I’ve lived with epilepsy for over 10 years.
-I’m also an epilepsy blogger, advocate and the founder of the Organization and online community, The Epilepsy Network (TEN).
-I’m a wife who loves fitness, eating healthy, traveling and most importantly God.
-Over the years of living with epilepsy, I’ve learned so much and it is my hope that by sharing my journey that I can help uplift, encourage and inspire others who are also on the same journey.
+I’m Tiffany Kairos, and I’ve lived with epilepsy for over 10 years.
+I’m also an epilepsy blogger, advocate, and founder of the organization and online community, The Epilepsy Network (TEN).
+I’m a wife who loves fitness, eating healthy, traveling, and (most importantly) God.
+Over years of living with epilepsy, I’ve learned so much, and I hope that by sharing my journey, I can help, uplift, encourage, and inspire others who are on the same journey.

 I TAKE YOU IN SICKNESS & IN HEALTH: Marriage with Chronic Illness